 Complete a Free Case Evaluation form now

-Defendant’s Negligence Caused the Death of the Decedent
+The Defendant’s Negligence Caused the Death of the Decedent

 - Duty:The defendant owed a legal duty to the deceased.
 For example, drivers must drive safely to prevent causing undue harm to other road users.

 - Causation:The defendant’s negligence caused the fatality.
 Proving causation requires you to prove that the death would not have occurred had it not been for the defendant’s negligence.
-For example, your loved one would not have died had the defendant not hit her with his car while responding to a text.
+For example, the accident that killed your loved one would not have occurred had the defendant not been distracted while driving.

 - Death of the decedent:The decedent died as a result of the accident.

-- Loss of decedent’s services
+- Loss of the decedent’s services

 - Loss of support (determined by potential earning capacity of the deceased)